 Everyone needs someone who will call and say, ‘Get dressed.
 We are going on an adventure’.

-We invite you to join us on a fully catered, fully supported 5-day, 6-times-a-year only slackpacking hike into the oldest desert on earth - the Namib.
+We invite you to join us on a fully catered, fully supported five-day slackpacking hike into the oldest desert on earth - the Namib.
 An area that answers to names like Forbidden Land, Sperrgebiet and Skeleton Coast - where numerous shipwrecks stand witness to the power of nature over man.
 The distance of a 100 km starts outside Walvis Bay and ends at the wreck of the Eduard Bohlen.

 Highlights:• Carry only your day pack